Goldman Sachs Group

 Long-term trend: [See GS long-term trend chart]

 A long-term downtrend had started on March 12, 2018 at 275.31 and reached 151.70 on December 26, 2018.
 GS lost 123.61 points, or 44.90%, in 41 weeks.
 The chart has formed a Broadening Descending Wedge chart pattern.
-The trend support level is at 124.71 and resistance is at 211.52.
-A Broadening Descending Wedge pattern is considered to be a reversal formation.
-It usually appears in a mature trend, characterized by overbought/oversold long-term and short-term indicators, and often generates divergence on long-term indicators.
-Use the following link to access a Broadening Descending Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Broadening Descending Wedge pattern in a long-term trend.
+The price is near the trend resistance line (200.25).
+The resistance is usually stronger when technical indicators are overbought.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with price testing the trend resistance line in a long-term trend.

 Medium-term trend: [See GS medium-term trend chart]